wbaik/gym-stock-exchange/README.md

 # Gym-Stock-Exchange

 Implementing a `stock-exchange` environment in `OPEN-AI`'s [gym](https://gym.openai.com/) environment.
-There exists two version, one for `discrete` action space, and the other for `continuous`.

 ### Getting Started
 To get started, you’ll need to have `Python 3.5+` installed.